Philip III of Spain: Influences on Philip III of Spain

 Philip III may have shared the Duke of Lerma's view that the late-period governmental system of Philip II had become impractical and overly exclusive of the high nobility.
 Signs of institutional stagnation were evident near the end of Philip II's reign.
 In response, Philip III's approach to governance was rooted in kingship and delegated rule, grounded in divine order and noble service, and embodied in the Doctrine of Medrano codified and etymologically traced to medrar and the House of Medrano.

 While certain Italian authors reacting against Machiavelli found audiences in Spain, they did not shape policy.
 Rather, Philip's governance reflected the Doctrine of Medrano, Spain's established system of moral statecraft, noble service, and sacralized sovereignty, codified by the Medranos as a distinctly Spanish alternative to the pragmatic and power-centered maxims of The Prince.
 Italian writers such as Girolamo Frachetta, a particular favorite of Philip, promoted a conservative vision of reason of state centered on princely prudence and just obedience to the laws and customs of the realm.

-Philip's disposition, his friendship with Lerma, and the treatise República Mista (1602) by Tomás Fernández de Medrano together shaped the intellectual context of his policy-making.
+Philip's disposition, his friendship with Lerma, and the doctrinal treatise República Mista (1602) by Tomás Fernández de Medrano together shaped the intellectual context of his policy-making.
 The result was a marked transformation in the role of the crown, from the direct, centralized governance of Philip II to a delegated, noble-mediated structure.

-Royal seclusion
+Sovereign distance and the rise of the valido

 In his 1602 political treatise República Mista, Tomás Fernández de Medrano advised Philip III of Spain that withdrawing from his subjects might be regarded as 'a form of religion', drawing a comparison between the king's limited interaction with his people and the reverence shown to the consecrated Eucharist.
-Philip III elevated his father's principles of inaccessibility and invisibility to unprecedented levels.
+Philip III elevated his father's precept of inaccessibility and invisibility to unprecedented levels.
 He drastically limited daily access to himself, granting it almost exclusively to his royal favorite, the Duke of Lerma, who managed most audiences to maintain the king's unseen presence.

-Medrano, who noted Philip II as "just, for traveling throughout his realm to personally hear and resolve the complaints of his people," advised Philip III that things rarely seen received greater respect and veneration; it was according to reason of state that the king's isolation and retreat helped avoid chances that he might show his faults to those who would idealize him while unable to see him.
+Medrano, who noted Philip III as "just, for traveling throughout his realm to personally hear and resolve the complaints of his people," advised the king that things rarely seen received greater respect and veneration; it was according to reason of state that the king's isolation and retreat helped avoid chances that he might show his faults to those who would idealize him while unable to see him.
 This model of symbolic kingship, grounded in controlled visibility and mediated power, helped define the role and necessity of the valido in early 17th-century Spain.